ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 ### Deleting notes

-As expected the vulnerability was in the deleting Option.
+As expected the vulnerability was in the deleting option.
-Similarly to the guessed array indices in the creation of the notes deleting a Note required an index too.
+Similarly to the guessed array indices creating the notes deleting a Note required an index too.

 ![Challenge Description](Blindfolded/Blindfolded-free.png)